-Rapidly growing health care and pharmaceutical industries in the United States have led to an increase in the number of prescriptions filled each day.
-This had led to an increasing demand for trained pharmacy professionals, especially those who can take a more active role in patient care.
-This increase in prescriptions is the effect of health needs of an aging population, the availability of new drugs, and the steady increase of copay insurance programs.
-Pharmacy is the third largest health care profession (after nursing and medicine).
-Pharmacists are part of the health care team and are responsible for such things as drug therapy management, administration if drugs and vaccinations, and helping patients manage their chronic diseases.
-Pharmacists also play an active role in educating consumers, patients, and health care professionals on the use of prescription and over-the-counter medications, and provide expertise about the composition and properties of drugs.
-Good communication skills and advanced scientific knowledge are essential for pharmacists.
-In addition, business and management and as well as leadership skills help make for a successful pharmacist.
-Pharmacists work in a variety of settings such as community pharmacies, hospitals, managed care organizations, long-term care facilities, pharmaceutical companies and local, state, and federal government facilities.
+As part of the healthcare team, pharmacists are responsible for such things as drug therapy management, administration of drugs and vaccinations, and helping patients in managing chronic diseases.
+Pharmacists also play an active role in educating consumers, patients and healthcare professionals on the use of prescription and over-the-counter medications and provide expertise about the composition and properties of drugs, so good communication skills and advanced scientific knowledge are essential for pharmacists.
+In addition, business, management and leadership skills help make for a successful pharmacist.
+Pharmacists work in a variety of settings such as community pharmacies; hospitals; managed-care organizations; long-term care facilities; pharmaceutical companies; and local, state and federal government facilities.

-A centralized service has now been implemented for students to apply to pharmacy schools in the U.S. This service, called The Pharmacy College Application Service (PharmCAS) is designed to facilitate application to U.S. schools of pharmacy.
-Applicants complete a single application and need one set of official transcripts to apply to multiple Pharm.
-D. programs.
+The Pharmacy College Application Service (PharmCAS) is the centralized application service for students applying to pharmacy school in the United States.
+Applicants complete a single application and need only one set of official transcripts to apply to multiple PharmD programs.
 Note that there are still many schools of pharmacy that don't participate in PharmCAS.
-To learn more about PharmCAS and find out which school participate in the service, go to their website (http://www.pharmcas.org), e-mail them at email@example.com, or call 617-612-2050.
+To learn more about PharmCAS and find out which schools participate in the service, go to the website, e-mail email@example.com or call 617-612-2050.

 If you are interested in pursuing a career in pharmacy, take into account the following deadlines/requirements as you prepare a 'tentative academic schedule' for your remaining years at Binghamton:

-- Deadlines for required admissions tests (PCAT - Pharmacy College Admissions Test)*
+- Deadlines for required admission tests (PCAT - Pharmacy College Admissions Test)*